Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 Phase one of this investigation about modern day Christianity begins with the Holy Scriptures that comprise our modern day Old Testament.
 They constitute the religious history of God’s dealings with the Jews.
 Therefore, the logical first step in our investigation would have to begin with the Jews.
 Phase two of this investigation begins with Christ’s birth, His teachings to us and His mission on earth which comprise the New Testament.
 Therefore, the next logical step in our investigation would be the world history of the Christianity that brought us to where we are today.

-Like the historical background information given about the Jews, this investigation deals with the first 1500 hundred years of the church that rose up from the dust of Christ’s Church.
+Like the historical background information given about the Jews, this investigation deals with the first 1500 hundred years of the church that rose up after Christ’s death.
 Why?
 Because to understand modern day Christianity, you have to know something of the roots of modern day Christianity.
 It begins with Christ when the Bible makes a transition into Christianity.
-As Christ and His apostles were slowly hunted down and killed, true Christianity all but died out.
 There is very little history about Christianity between 70AD and 325AD, which was when the Roman Government made it a state religion.
-So keep in mind that this background investigation is far more than a look at the new Christianity Constantine started, it is a look at the ancestry of all Christianity prior to 1830.
+So keep in mind that this back-ground investigation is far more than a look at the new Christianity Constantine started, it is a look at the ancestry of all Christianity prior to 1830.
 Because until 1830, every new Christian religion could trace their roots to this new Church.
 Therefore, this is the next logical step in our investigation; our trail of evidence to modern day Christianity.
 Please remember I have no intent to insult any religion or anyone’s religious beliefs.
 But in an investigation, arriving at the truth has to be paramount.
-In an investigation about Christianity, the same is true and this whole investigation hinges on this single question.

-In our search for the true church of Jesus Christ, it is a fair and accurate statement to say that the true church would have certain earmarks.
+In our search for Christ's church, it is a fair and accurate statement to say that that church would have certain earmarks.
 Certain procedures, policies and behaviors.
-How could a church that did not fall in line with the way Christ would have done things, be Christ’s church?

 And what but the evidence itself,